 This post may contain affiliate links.
 Please see our disclosure policy.

-Growing up, there were a few dishes that absolutely had to make an appearance at every summer potluck: my Papa's homemade baked beans, a pasta salad with Italian dressing, my great-aunt's homemade brownies, and this what we referred to as cucumbers and onions.
+Growing up, there were a few dishes that absolutely had to make an appearance on every summer potluck menu: my Papa's homemade baked beans and his famous potato salad (which is really just Hellmann's potato salad recipe), a pasta salad with Italian dressing, my great-aunt's homemade brownies, and what we referred to as cucumbers and onions.
 Decades later, these nostalgic favorites are still staples, and honestly, it just wouldn't feel like summer without them.

 Sour Cream Cucumber Salad at a Glance